Concentrations in Online Master of Social Work (MSW) Programs

 Online MSW Program Concentrations

 Typically, the number of concentrations that online MSW programs offer is much more limited in comparison to campus-based programs.
-While some social work schools offer up to 12 different concentrations within their campus-based MSW program, our research indicates that online MSW programs do not offer more than five different concentrations, and that in fact only one online MSW program offers that many.
+While some social work schools offer upwards of 10 different concentrations within their campus-based MSW program, our research indicates that online MSW programs do not offer more than five different concentrations, and that in fact only one online MSW program offers that many.
 However, as more schools begin offering online MSW programs, the number of concentration options appears to be growing.

-Most online MSW programs offer only one concentration option, typically either “Advanced Generalist” or “Clinical Social Work.”
+Many online MSW programs offer only one concentration option, typically either “Advanced Generalist” or “Clinical Social Work.”
 However, most programs do provide electives and/or advanced courses in specific areas of social work, such as Substance Abuse Counseling, Gerontology, and/or Criminal Justice.
 For students looking for more specialized online MSW programs, several options do exist.
-We found and have listed accredited schools that offer online concentrations in:
+We found and have listed accredited schools that offer online concentrations in a variety of specialty areas, including:

 As noted above, licensing requirements for clinical social workers vary by state and are determined by state-specific social work licensing boards.
 In some states, students may not be required to complete a MSW program with a clinical social work concentration to become a LCSW.
 If specialized coursework is required, students may have the option to complete that coursework during or after their MSW program.